Laura0607/PBfB2018/README.md

 >>>
 ```

-or:
-Run the script **step_4b.py** to print a phylogenetic tree for your multiple sequence alignment.

-## Step_5: Cleaning and trimming a multiple sequence alignment by using " trimAl"
+## Step_5: Cleaning and trimming a multiple sequence alignment(MSA) by using " trimAl".

 Run the script **step_5.sh** to trim the alignment.
 In this script the trimAl tool is used combined with an automatic method to decide the optimal thresholds for trimming.